 - Crochet hook

-Crochet dreamcatcher complete.
+And that’s how to make a dreamcatcher – crochet style!
 Hang yours above your bed and scare all the bad dreams away!
 Share a picture of your crochet dreamcatchers with us on Instagram using #molliemakers, and don’t forget to subscribe to Mollie Makes to get creative inspiration delivered to your door every month!

 About Erin Black